zediot regular nolink

 IoT systems require extensive custom development, including protocol conversion and data format processing.
 This is not only time-consuming but also increases the complexity of subsequent maintenance.

-How to Achieve IoT Device Interconnection?
+How to Achieve Multi-Protocol IoT Connectivity?

-1. Adopt Standardized Protocols
+1. Use Standardized IoT Communication Protocols

-Matter Protocol: The Unified Language of IoT
+Matter Protocol: A Common Language for IoT Devices

 Matter's Features: